 Public participation and action is critical to the success of Northglenn's water efficiency efforts as many of the measures and programs rely on residents to utilize programs and modify water use behaviors.
-Northglenn posted a draft copy of the 2020 WEP on its website on XX, followed by a 60-day public review and comment period from XX to XX.
+Northglenn posted a draft copy of the 2020 WEP on its website on May 1, 2020, followed by a 60-day public review and comment period from May 1 through June 30, 2020.
+No public comments were received.